Tag Archives: dtc

 A cozy family scene in a modern living room, with a family of four (parents and two children) sitting on a comfortable sofa and watching a western mov copy

-As streaming bundles grow, competition among platforms will drive innovation and affordability.
+As streaming bundles proliferate, competition among them will drive innovation and affordability.
 I think bundles can be outrageously accretive and we’re just at the beginning.
-Although there are many more, three reasons come to mind for me: personalization, bundle innovation and advertising realignment.
+Although there are many more, three reasons they are superior come to mind for me: personalization, bundle innovation and advertising realignment.

-Personalization crucially increases engagement
+Personalization increases engagement with smaller libraries

 Machine learning and AI enable bundles with smaller libraries to create more engagement.
-By tailoring recommendations to user preferences, smaller libraries can focus on relevance rather than sheer volume, ensuring viewers feel their needs are met without overwhelming them with options.
-In the old cable model, we had access to hundreds of channels but only tuned in to a handful.
+By tailoring recommendations to user preferences, smaller libraries can bubble up the most relevant content from deep in their catalog, ensuring viewers needs are met without as many options under the surface.
+In the old cable model, we had access to hundreds of channels but only tuned in to a handful and only a fraction of the media cos’ libraries could even air at a time.
 When streamers begin (actually, truly) relying on personalized homepages and merchandising, they will be able to cater to viewers’ interests with less content.
+And even start green lighting against those signals.
 That means I could meet my family’s needs by subbing to a sports, movies and kids bundle with less total content — but as much (or more) viewing hours for me as a consumer.
 Why would people pay less wallet-share for this?

 Innovative bundles cater to consumers (and contribute $$$)